Team Based Factory Access

 Changes to TUF Root

-With Fioctl® v0.35 and newer, if someone makes changes to TUF root, others will be required to upgrade to the same version if they wish to make changes.
+With Fioctl® v0.35 and newer, if someone makes changes to The Update Framework (TUF) root, others will be required to upgrade to the same version if they wish to make changes.
 This is to prevent accidental eraser of the TUF keys ownership information.